Configuration spaces of circles in the plane: Introduction

 In this paper, we ``braid'' the group of automorphisms of an arbitrary (not necessarily regular) finite, rooted tree $T$.
 We construct a braided automorphism group $\BAut(T)$, and prove it is isomorphic to the fundamental group of the connected component of the space of unlabeled configurations of circles in the plane corresponding to $T$ in a certain way.
-We also prove these spaces are aspherical, and so the space corresponding to $T$ is a $K(\BAut(T),1)$; recall that a \emph{$K(G,1)$}, also called an Eilenberg--MacLane space for a group $G$, is a connected aspherical space whose fundamental group is $G$.
+We also prove these spaces are aspherical, and so the space corresponding to $T$ is a $K(\BAut(T),1)$.
 (For discrete groups like $\BAut(T)$ this implies the space is also a classifying space for the group, in the sense of homotopy theory.)
 Finally, we prove similar results in the ``pure braided'' case, dealing with labeled configurations.
+As a remark, the group $\BAut(T)$ has appeared before in a different guise in work of Kordek and Margalit \cite{kordek22}, as the group of mapping classes stabilizing a multicurve in a disk with some number of marked points.
+Here the tree $T$ comes from the nesting structure of the multicurve.
+It would be interesting to confirm that this is not a coincidence, for example using a generalization of the Birman exact sequence in Theorem~9.1 of \cite{farb12}.

-One possible direction for future study is generalizing our results to locally finite infinite trees.
+Another possible direction for future study involves generalizing our results to locally finite infinite trees.
 With a good understanding of the groups $\BAut(T)$ for finite $T$, taking a limit should produce groups of the form $\BAut(T)$ for locally finite infinite $T$.
 This would generalize the situation from \cite{skipper24} to trees that are not necessarily regular, and would likely produce new groups of interest in the world of big mapping class groups, as in \cite{aramayona20}.
 Tying in to Subsection~\ref{ssec:stat_mech}, we speculate that it might also lead to interesting variations on representation stability, as in \cite{alpert2024configuration}.
+One could also consider configurations of circles on surfaces other than $\R^2$, such as the $2$-sphere, torus, surface of genus $g$ for $g>1$, and so forth.

 This paper is organized as follows.
 In Section~\ref{sec:config} we set up our spaces of interest.
 In Section~\ref{sec:circles_and_trees} we pin down a connection between connected components of these spaces and certain trees.
 In Section~\ref{sec:braiding_trees} we construct our braided versions of groups of automorphisms of these trees.
 Finally, in Section~\ref{sec:pi1} we prove that these braided automorphism groups are isomorphic to the fundamental groups of the connected components of our spaces.